csev/dj4e/assn/mdn/paw_skeleton.md

     ALLOWED_HOSTS = ['*']               # Change

-The tutorial does not tell you how to set the `STATIC_ROOT` value in your `settings.py` so that you can serve static files.
-Go find the `STATIC_URL` line in `settings.py` and add the `STATIC_ROOT` line below it.
+Go find the `STATIC_URL` line in `settings.py` and add the following two lines below it.

-    STATIC_URL = '/static/'
+    STATIC_URL = '/static/'  # Existing line in settings.py

+    import os
     STATIC_ROOT = os.path.join(BASE_DIR, 'catalog/static')  # New line

-In order use the `os` library, you need to add an import to the top of your `settings.py`:

-     import os

 Continue with the Tutorial
 --------------------------